coyo8/coyo8.github.io/_pages/about.md

 <img class="profile-picture" src="{{ site.url }}/assets/images/profile.jpg" alt="profile">

 Welcome to my virtual realm!
-I am software engineer who create mobile apps and extremely curious about finding what is absolute truth.
-I am extremely about computers and science behind learning.
-I am pondering over this questions these days.
+I am a builder of softwares.
+I have several open source projects ranging with wide varites of application.
+I am extremely passionate about computers and science behind learning and currently, I am pondering over this questions.

 > Does Gödel's Incompleteness Theorem proves that Singularity is not possible?